Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Numerical experiments

-The obtained numerical solutions show that the results of the theoretical research of the mathematical model considered in Section~\ref{NestElCirc-TheorAnal} are consistent with the results of the numerical experiments.
+The obtained numerical solutions show that the results of the theoretical research presented in Section~\ref{NestElCirc-TheorAnal} are consistent with the results of the numerical experiments.

 We can conclude that methods 1, 2 are easy to implement, effective enough, and enable to carry out the numerical analysis of the global dynamics of mathematical models described by time-varying semilinear DAEs or the corresponding descriptor systems.
-The features and advantages of the methods were discussed in Section~\ref{NumMs}.